siffletdata/terraform-provider-sifflet/docs/resources/user.md

 subcategory: ""
 description: |-
   Manage a Sifflet user.
 See the Sifflet documentation about access control https://docs.siffletdata.com/docs/access-control for more information.
+  Warning: creating a user will send an email to the specified email address giving them instructions on how to connect to the Sifflet environment.
 ---

 # sifflet_user (Resource)

 Manage a Sifflet user.
 See the [Sifflet documentation about access control](https://docs.siffletdata.com/docs/access-control) for more information.

+Warning: creating a user will send an email to the specified email address giving them instructions on how to connect to the Sifflet environment.

 ## Example Usage